GuangyuWangLab2021/cellDancer/readme.rst

 A: The `Data Preparation <https://guangyuwanglab2021.github.io/cellDancer_website/data_preprocessing.html>`_ page introduces the details of how to prepare and pre-process your own data.

-If you have any other question related to your specific contition, welocome to post it in our github `issue <https://github.com/GuangyuWangLab2021/cellDancer/issues>`_ page or email to sli5@houstonmethodist.org
+Check more frequently asked questions at `FAQ <https://guangyuwanglab2021.github.io/cellDancer_website/FAQ.html>`_ in our website.
+If you have any other question related to your specific contition, welcome to post it in our github `issue <https://github.com/GuangyuWangLab2021/cellDancer/issues>`_ page or email to sli5@houstonmethodist.org

 Support
 ========================================================